vzvca/hoc-tcl/README.md

 Code `store x` will store value on top of stack in procedure local variable `x`

+Code `push field1 ; push field2 ; push value ; dictSet 1 dico` will update procedure local dictionnary held in `dico`.
+Like `dict set dico field1 field2 value`.

+Code `load dico ; push field1 ; push field2 ; dictGet 2` will push on stack the result of `dict get $dico field1 field2`.

 ### Control Flow

+Control flow statements are implemented with jumps (conditional or not) and labels.
+Jump instructions are
+  * `jumpFalse label` : pops top value of stack, if 0 jumps to label otherwise proceeds to next instruction.
+  * `jumpTrue label`: pops top value of stack, if NOT 0 jumps to label otherwise proceeds to next instruction.
+  * `jump label` : always jump, doesn't change the stack.
+Used to implement `return`.

 ## Future directions